Activities of daily living are the things people do every day, like eating, bathing, or dressing.

 Why Are Activities of Daily Living Important?

-For example, many people have difficulty determining which is right for their parent, assisted living or long-term care (also known as skilled nursing).
-It really depends on your parent, but in general, those who need help with one or two ADLs tend to be better suited for assisted living while those who need help with multiple ADLs would likely be better served in long-term care.
+Activities of daily living help determine what level of care is right for your parent, should you begin to notice a decline in their overall health.
+While it depends greatly on your situation, in general, those who need help with one or two ADLs tend to be better suited for assisted living.
+Those who need help with multiple ADLs would likely be better served in long-term care.

-How To Assess Your Parents ADL Ability
+How To Assess Your Parents’ ADL Ability

 This is something you can consult your doctor on, or discuss with an assisted living or long-term care community.
 However, if you’re wondering where to start, you can review the lists above and form an honest assessment of your parent’s ability in each area.